HCL

 Summary

-HCL grew out of a practical constraint: when HashiCorp moved its tools to GoLang, embedding Go as an end-user DSL was awkward, so they built a small declarative language tuned for blocks, attributes, and references—patterns that map cleanly to infrastructure resources.
+HCL grew out of a practical constraint: when HashiCorp moved its tools to GoLang, embedding Go as an end-user DSL was awkward.
+They built a small declarative language tuned for blocks, attributes, and references.
+Those patterns map cleanly to infrastructure resources.
 It is intentionally not Turing-complete in the same way as a general programming language; expressions and functions exist, but the model stays declarative, which keeps diffs reviewable and state plans predictable.

 For greenfield work outside Terraform/OpenTofu, YAML (plus optional templating via Helm or YAMLScript) or imperative/semantic IaC via Pulumi often wins on hiring surface area and license clarity.
 Inside an existing Terraform or OpenTofu estate, learning HCL is non-optional.